ShanshanLi-cobo/cobo-waas2-java-sdk/docs/WalletsApi.md

 List wallet addresses

-This operation retrieves a list of addresses within a specified wallet. &lt;Note&gt; For Web3 Wallets, Asset Wallets, and MPC Wallets, addresses created on one EVM chain automatically work on all other supported EVM chains.
-Currently, query results for EVM chain addresses differ between interfaces:  - API: Query results are limited by chain_id, so only addresses from that specific chain are returned. - Cobo Portal: Displays addresses from all supported EVM chains, so the number of addresses may be larger than the API results. &lt;/Note&gt;
+This operation retrieves a list of addresses within a specified wallet.

 ### Example
 ```java